css-is-important/challenge-one/README.md

 - Spacing values are not provided.
 You may choose a suitable value, as long as it is consistent across the page - don't worry about pixel-perfection.
 ## Helpers
 - Font Awesome Pro is included in this project
 - There are some predefined mixins that may come in handy.
-These can be found in `stylesheets/dev/mixins.scss`
+These can be found in `stylesheets/dev/mixins.scss` along with instructions on input & output
 - The default browser styles have been disabled with `stylesheets/dev/reset.scss`
 - _Very_ basic styles have been added to `stylesheets/dev/global.scss` to get you started
 ## Browsers, Devices & Extras